 How can we help people prevent, detect and manage chronic diseases, especially in resources-limited settings?

 We are facing a chronic disease crisis.
-Worldwide, heart disease, stroke, diabetes, cancer, and chronic obstructive pulmonary disease (COPD) are responsible for 27 million deaths annually, over 75% of which occur in low- and middle-income countries.
+Worldwide, heart disease, stroke, diabetes, cancer, and chronic obstructive pulmonary disease (COPD) are responsible for 27 million deaths annually, over 75 percent of which occur in low- and middle-income countries.
 In addition to ending millions of lives, chronic diseases have major economic costs: estimates suggest they will result in tens of trillions of dollars in lost global economic output between 2011 and 2030, and in the U.S. alone, these diseases account for over $600 billion in medical costs each year.

 Reversing some of these trends will require improved approaches to both disease prevention and management.
 In developing countries, the aforementioned chronic diseases are particularly underfunded, despite their high incidence and cost.